It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 (2007) The first truly feature-length film from Tracy Moore Productions

 follows the story of an average klutz named Fubee Snopatropalopolis and her cheese-obsessed mother Carla, as they try to figure out who robbed seventeen million dollars from the bank that Carla used to work at.
 They follow a trail of clues through gossip DVD's, the newspaper, the weird answering machines and more to track down the robbers.
-The movies tag line is "A Different Kind of Strange," and This Troper can only say "and how!"Special Delivery
+The movies tag line is "A Different Kind of Strange," and it's probably fair to say, "And how!"Special Delivery

 (2008) centers around Dr. Cheryl Feelings

 and her niece Mindy in a Two Lines, No Waiting

 style.
 One day, Cheryl finds a mysterious box on her doorstep, which it turns out is actually the "house" of a crazy homeless lady named Mrs. Hinkle.
 She also receives several generous offers to buy her house from a very persistent realtor named Kathy Calzone.
 As it turns out, one of the therapy patients, Robert, is an evil insurance salesman

 who all but bankrupted Mrs. Hinkles and is now getting therapy in an effort to get at and destroy the evidence from his corrupt dealings.
 He and his henchwoman Kathy intend to do this by blowing up

 Cheryl's house.
 It's up to Cheryl, Mrs. Hinkles, reporter Clow Harris and schizophrenic patient Alfred to stop them.
 Meanwhile, Mindy and her Writing Club get together to try to publish the journals of Mrs. Hinkles's late husband Frank into a book.Slick